 How the Right Web Design Can Ultimately Boost the Value of Your Business

 As such, it should be no surprise that web design plays a huge role in determining the ultimate value of your business.

 In this post, you’ll learn:

-● How website design can impact value
+2. How website design can impact value.

 Why business value is important

 This is because a business that possesses valuable characteristics usually runs smoothly and profitably.

-● well-assessed risks and well-developed risk management strategies
+● Well-assessed risks and well-developed risk management strategies.

-● strong future growth prospects
+● Strong future growth prospects.

-● A well-known and trusted brand
+● A well-known and trusted brand.

 It’s becoming increasingly difficult to stand out from the crowd.
 By working to develop a strong brand that people recognize and trust, it’s easier for new customers to find you and also for existing ones to become loyal to your company.

-Web design is critical for helping you build this strong brand, which is one of the key ways it helps boost the overall value and health of your business.
+Web design is critical for helping you build this strong brand, which is one of the key ways it helps boost the overall value and health of your business

 Web design helps strengthen branding

 It’s well known that companies with strong brands make more money.
 And it is also known that if you can maintain this brand over time, you stand to increase your presence in the marketplace.

 The right design will create an instant association in your customers’ mind between your company and something of your choosing, and this will end up being very valuable for your company.

 A strong employer brand coupled with the right employment offering makes your business a magnet for talent that can really drive your growth, significantly boosting your business and giving you the edge over the competition.

 Google cares about website design

 Google has become the go-to resource for researching companies and products, and what people find on search engines heavily influences their decision to buy.

 To rank high in search engine results, you need great content and a multi-faceted marketing approach.
 But far too many people overlook the importance of design in search engine performance.

 The ways in which design can affect your position with Google vary.
 At times, they can be quite simple.
 For example, last year Google decided to punish any site that did not have an SSL certificate, as it wanted to prioritize user safety and security.

 This is essentially the amount of time someone spends on a website before leaving.
 A lower bounce rate means people find what they’re looking for on your page, meaning the content is good.

 Ease of navigation is also important; we’ve all been to sites where it’s hard to understand where to go.
 And when we get lost, we leave.
 All of this affects your site’s performance statistics, and ultimately its search engine success.

 It’s easy to see how this affects business value.
 The more traffic you drive to your site, and the more time these people spend on your site, the more likely it is you’ll be able to turn them into customers.